 Step 2.
 Decide what information is required

-Implementing a standardized project request form will make it much easier for you to rank, assess, and compare various submissions.
+Using a project request management form will make it much easier for you to rank, assess, and compare various submissions.

 The required information will depend on your organization and the scale of the project.